Balanced Mind, Mom Life, Moving Forward

 Fear about love

-This topic deserves it’s own post.
-I’d love to hear from fellow widows and widowers on their experience with post-loss love.
+This topic deserves its own post.
+I’d love to hear from fellow widows and widowers about their experience with post-loss love.
 I know some who have found another soulmate and moved forward quickly, while others have chosen not to.
 And a heck of a lot of us in that murky, we just don’t know what to do, place.

 Fear of Disconnection